PTPells/ptpedia/ideas.md

 +  Thinking about Stewart Brand's [Pace Layers](http://blog.longnow.org/02015/01/27/stewart-brand-pace-layers-thinking-at-the-interval/) again:
 *"It's the combination of the fast and the slow parts that give a whole system its resilience.
 Because the fast parts learn; the slow parts remember.
 The fast parts propose things; the slow parts dispose things...The fast and small instruct the slow and big."* [Stewart Brand](https://youtu.be/VugDxZW0VHA?t=6m18s)

+###  books
++  *Making is Connecting* [David Gauntlett]: No revelatory moments, but an easygoing read.
+It incrementally advanced the internal conversation i’ve been having about the value and opportunity for creativity in everyday "operations."